|

 applications.
 Nylon is the most durable and most resilient fiber on the market

 today.
-There are many different grades of the Nylon Fiber and you need to learn
+There are different grades of the Nylon Fiber and you need to learn

 what they are and what it means to your own unique application.
 If you have